-Can You See Me Now? takes the fabric of the city and makes our location within it central to the game play.
-The physical city is overlaid with a virtual city to explore ideas of absence and presence.
-By sharing the same ‘space’, the players online and runners on the street enter into a relationship that is adversarial, playful and, ultimately, filled with pathos.
+Can You See Me Now? took the fabric of the city and made our location within it central to the gameplay.
+The physical city was overlaid with a virtual city to explore ideas of absence and presence.
+By sharing the same ‘space’, the players online and runners on the street entered into a relationship that was adversarial, playful and, ultimately, filled with pathos.

-As soon as a player registers they must answer the question: “Is there someone you haven’t seen for a long time that you still think of?”.
+As soon as a player registered they had to answer the question: ‘Is there someone you haven’t seen for a long time that you still think of?’.
 From that moment issues of presence and absence run through the game.
-This person – absent in place and time – seems irrelevant to the subsequent game play; only at the point that the player is caught or ‘seen’ by a runner do they hear the name mentioned again as part of the live audio feed from the streets.
-The last words they hear is the runner announcing their catch, referring to them by the name of the person they haven’t seen for a long time.
+This person – absent in place and time – seems irrelevant to the subsequent gameplay; only at the point that the player was caught or ‘seen’ by a runner did they hear the name mentioned again as part of the live audio feed from the streets.
+The last words they heard were the runner announcing their catch, referring to them by the name of the person they haven’t seen for a long time.

-Using your arrow keys you explore the virtual city, all the while trying to avoid the runners.
-If they get too close you are caught and knocked out of the game.
-It is the simplest and most primal of playground games with the added twist of the players stretched across physical and virtual space.
+Using the arrow keys, players explored the virtual city, all the while trying to avoid the runners.
+If a runner got too close, players were ‘seen’ and knocked out of the game.
+This format took a simple playground game and introduced a twist – of players stretched across physical and virtual space.

 Can You See Me Now? draws upon the near ubiquity of handheld electronic devices in many developed countries.
 Blast Theory are fascinated by the penetration of the mobile phone into the hands of poorer users, rural users, teenagers and other demographics usually excluded from new technologies.